Charlie and the Chocolate Factory (film): Gene Wilder's reaction

-In 2004, during on-set interviews while filming, Burton called the 1971 film Willy Wonka & the Chocolate Factory "sappy", adding, "A lot of people are huge fans of the movie and hold it in awe.
-I wasn't one of them."
-Depp paid homage to Gene Wilder, who portrayed Willy Wonka in the first adaptation.
-Depp considered Wilder's performance "brilliant but subtle".
-He said to have had "Big shoes [to fill], though.
-Gene Wilder did such an awesome job in that film in the early '70s."
-While Wilder was appreciative towards Depp's comments, he was uncharacteristically critical of Burton's production overall stating, "It's just some people sitting around thinking 'How can we make some more money?'
-Why else would you remake Willy Wonka?
-I don't see the point of going back and doing it all over again."
-The filmmakers emphasized that the 2005 production of Charlie and the Chocolate Factory was an adaptation of the 1964 book rather than a remake of the 1971 film.
+In 2004, during on-set interviews while filming, Burton criticized the 1971 film adaptation, while Depp paid homage to Gene Wilder's portrayal and praised it as "brilliant but subtle".
+Wilder was appreciative towards Depp's comments, but expressed skepticism toward Burton's production, questioning it as a remake made for profit.
+The filmmakers emphasized that the film was an adaptation of the 1964 book and not a remake of the 1971 film.
 Depp found Wilder's remarks "disappointing", although "I can understand where he's coming from, I guess."
-Wilder later praised Depp's casting, saying "If I were going to cast the movie, I would cast Johnny Depp as Willy Wonka because I think he is wonderful.
+Wilder later praised Depp's casting, saying, "If I were going to cast the movie, I would cast Johnny Depp as Willy Wonka because I think he is wonderful.
 Mysterious—always—and magical."

-In 2013, Wilder made further comments calling Burton's film an "insult".
-He continued, "It's probably Warner Brothers' insult, I think.
-I like Warner Brothers for other reasons, but to do that with Johnny Depp, who I think is a good actor and I like him.
-But I don't care for that director [Burton] and he's a talented man, but I don't care for him for doing stuff like he did."
+In 2013, Wilder further criticized the film as a "Warner Bros.' insult", disapproving of Burton "for doing stuff like he did".